Julius Whittier: College career and education

 Whittier started attending the University of Texas in 1969.
 He did not make his debut on the field until 1970, because NCAA rules at the time did not allow freshmen to play varsity football.
 The 1969 Texas Longhorns football team was the last all-white national title team in college football history.
 Whittier says he played linebacker and offensive guard as a substitute during his sophomore year, and developed a routine with the quarterbacks where they would throw him the ball after a practice play.
 He also played offensive tackle.
 During workouts, he ran with the running backs instead of the linemen.
 Whittier said that by the time he was a senior, the coaches had noticed that he could catch the ball, and they moved him to tight end.

 During Whittier's college career from 1970 to 1972, Texas won the 1970 national championship and the Southwest Conference title three years in a row.
 In total, the team went 20–1 in the Southwest conference, and 28-5 overall.
 In the 1972 season, Texas finished with a 10–1 record and a No. 3 national ranking, and capped off that year with a 17–13 upset victory over No. 4 Alabama in the Cotton Bowl.
 Whittier lettered in football all three years.

 While playing football at Texas, Whittier earned a Bachelor of Arts in philosophy.
-He studied dance, and danced with the Austin Civic Ballet.
+He also studied dance, and danced with the Austin Civic Ballet.

 During his college education, Whittier received advice from former President Johnson, who would invite Coach Darrell Royal and a few players to lunch at his ranch on occasion.
 Johnson suggested that Whittier continue his studies at the school of public affairs at UT, which was named after him.

 After graduation, he worked briefly for the office of the Mayor of Boston.
 As President Johnson had suggested, Whittier then enrolled in the inaugural class of the LBJ School of Public Affairs, earning a master's degree in Public Policy in 1976.
 He then attended the University of Texas School of Law, where he earned a Juris Doctor in 1980 and was licensed as an attorney the same year.